-Redmond is a dynamic city with ten neighborhoods.
-Downtown and Overlake are the urban centers, while the Bear Creek, Sammamish Valley, Southeast Redmond, and Willows/Rose Hill neighborhoods combine business parks, industrial areas, and residential spaces.
-Education Hill, Grass Lawn, Idylwood, and North Redmond are primarily residential.
+Redmond features 10 distinct neighborhoods.
+Downtown and the Overlake Intercultural District serve as the city’s urban cores.
+The Bear Creek, Sammamish Valley, Southeast Redmond, and Willows/Rose Hill neighborhoods blend business parks, industrial zones, and residential areas.
+Education Hill, Grass Lawn, Idylwood, and North Redmond are predominantly residential in nature.

 Neighborhoods